Operation Destabilise: Aftermath

 Rob Jones, the Director General of Operations at the NCA, described the operation as "the most significant money laundering operation that the NCA has undertaken in 10 years." and that it had "exposed billion-dollar money laundering networks operating in a way previously unknown to international law enforcement".
 Asked whether the operation had ended the money laundering ring, Jones said "Of course, there is always somebody in the wings.
 We really understand this system now.
 As people fill this void we'll get after them."

 The NCA's strategic operational lead for the investigation, speaking to The Record anonymously, said of the investigation "It's probably the first time that in my time we've seen the interconnection between global impacts and money laundering at the highest possible level, and its interconnection to street level organized crime, traditional organized crime, whether it be guns, drugs, whatever, and evolving in a new methodology of money exchanges, which is clearly changing.
 It's probably the first time in 34 years I've seen such a variance of interconnection."

 As of 4 December 2024, 84 people have been arrested, as a result of the investigation, 71 of which were in the UK, while several more have received sanctions; the majority of those arrested were couriers.
 It was also revealed that approximately £20 million has been seized out of an estimated £700 million in drugs sales.
-Magomedov, Krasnov, Rossi, Chirkinyan and Bradens have all been sanctioned by the OFAC, while Zhdanova was, as of 4 December, held in pre-trial detention in France for separate unidentified charges.
+Magomedov, Krasnov, Rossi, Chirkinyan and Bradens have all been sanctioned by the OFAC, while Zhdanova was, as of 4 December, held in pre-trial detention in France for separate financial crimes.
 A seventh individual linked to one of the networks was arrested by an international associate of the NCA as a facilitator of money laundering.

 Siam Expert Trading Company Ltd., a company based in Thailand and associated with Bradens, had previously facilitated the export of electronic components to Tornetcom, a Russian company sanctioned by the US that provides the Russian government with, among other things, data processing systems.
 Siam was subsequently sanctioned by the OFAC on 4 December 2024.